- Photos & Map

 Blatten bei Naters

-From Brig you reach Blatten bei Naters via Naters, then by cable car to the car-free Belalp.
+From Brig you reach Blatten bei Naters via Naters, then continue by cable car to the car-free Belalp.

-Paid parking spaces are available at Chienzlichrommu and in the parking garage in Blatten bei Naters.
+Paid parking is available at Chienzlichrommu and in the parking garage in Blatten bei Naters.

 More information can be found at:

-Blatten bei Naters is accessible from Brig or Naters by public transport.
+Blatten bei Naters is accessible by public transport from Brig or Naters.

 Timetable at: www.belalp.ch